will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

      c := a + b ;
   END;
 ```
-Similarly, [Transact-SQL](https://en.wikipedia.org/wiki/Transact-SQL) (T-SQL) was Microsoft's and Sybase's proprierty extension to SQL present in the late 1980s that introduced similar procedural programming constructs.
+Similarly, [Transact-SQL](https://en.wikipedia.org/wiki/Transact-SQL) (T-SQL) was Microsoft's and Sybase's proprietary extension to SQL present in the late 1980s that introduced similar procedural programming constructs.

 ### Sinfonia